Sapping/sapping.github.io/_harp/journal/adding-prism-to-harp.md

 Installing Prism on a Harp webserver is relatively easy, but we'll quickly go over the steps to follow.

-##Downloading Prism
+####Downloading Prism

 1. Navigate over to [prismjs.com](http://prismjs.com/)

 2. After clicking download, you'll be presented with a list of options to choose from in order to customize your version of Prism.
 This includes themes, languages Prism will recognize, and even a handful of plugins.

-3.Download the Javascript and CSS files provided at the bottom, and save them in a folder your webserver can access.
+3. Download the Javascript and CSS files provided at the bottom, and save them in a folder your webserver can access.
 For my part, I've placed both in a folder named prism.

-##Installing Prism
+####Installing Prism

 1. Now that we've dowloading the necessary files, we need to include both the Javascript and CSS files.
 For my part, I have a main.less file that Harp converts to CSS and a _layout.jade file the Harp converts to HTML.
 However, the same idea applies if you're using something like a main.css or _layout.ejs file.